stewthestew/neovim/README.md

-I probably wont maintane this for long.
-So use it at your own risk
+I probably wont maintane this for long, so use it at your own risk